balanced/balanced-docs/overview/includes/payouts.rst

   As soon as the credit is created through the API, the status shows as ``pending``.
 This indicates that Balanced received the information for the credit and will begin processing.
 The ACH network itself processes transactions in a batch format.
-Batch submissions are processed at 3pm on business days.
+Batch submissions are processed at 3pm PST on business days.
   If the credit is created after 3pm PST, it will not be submitted for processing until 3pm PST the next business day.